simpleanalytics/docs/_docs/account/cancel.md

 permalink: /cancel-account
 ---

 It's very easy to cancel your account.
-Go to your [account settings](https://simpleanalytics.io/account) and click the button "Cancel my account".
+Go to your [account settings](https://simpleanalytics.io/account) and click the button "Cancel your subscription".

 It will cancel your subscription at the date you can see on the top of the page.